The 3 Elements of Self-Compassion

 “Unlike self-criticism, which asks if you’re good enough, self-compassion asks, what’s good for you?” – Dr. Kristin Neff

 Self-compassionate individuals have more healthy psychology than others.
 Self-compassion is positively associated with life satisfaction, wisdom, happiness, and self-resilience.
 People with more empathy toward themselves have a lower tendency of self-criticism, depression, and anxiety.

 Over time, self-criticism becomes a part of our lives.
-We were quick to point out our shortcoming and faults to ourselves.
-This kind of thinking brings self-disdain and frustrations that creates doubt.
+We were quick to point out our shortcomings and faults to ourselves.
+This kind of thinking brings self-disdain and frustrations that create doubt.
 Self-judgment often overrides the self-kindness part of compassion that creates an environment where we treat ourselves with more criticism and hate than love and forgiveness.

 You are not alone in suffering.
 As part of human nature, we all are flawed and vulnerable and are likely to be affected by harsh realities.
 Understanding and accepting that you are not alone in your suffering help lessen feelings of isolation and aloneness.
 Self-compassion is recognizing that suffering and sadness is a part of shared human experience and is not yours alone.

 Being compassionate with someone’s pain does not mean that you are pitying them.
 It means you understand their pain as your own, even if your situation is different from theirs.
 When you expand your awareness beyond yourself, you’ll realize that there are people out there who have been in your shoes.